UPDATED: APRIL 27, 2023 | 1 MIN READ

 Filing a Comprehensive Coverage Claim for Flood Damage

-It’s vital to document the floodwater damage to your car as soon as you can.
+It’s vital to document your car’s floodwater damage as soon as possible.
 Take pictures of your vehicle at all angles, and be sure to record the highest level of water exposure.

 Documenting these details will help a technician understand the severity of the damage and what repairs are necessary.